Is a WellCare Medicare Advantage Prescription Drug Plan the Same as a Standalone Medicare Prescription Drug Plan?

 If you’re just starting to learn more about Medicare prescription drug coverage (Part D), you may be wondering what your options are and what the difference is between a Medicare Advantage Prescription Drug plan and a stand-alone Medicare Prescription Drug Plan.

 A Wellcare Medicare Advantage plan with prescription drug coverage (Part C) (sometimes referred to as a Wellcare MAPD plan) covers your Part A, Part B, and Part D benefits under a single plan.
-These plans are not the same as stand-alone Wellcare Medicare Part D Prescription Drug Plans, which work alongside Original Medicare, Part A and Part B.

 Here are some important differences between the two to help you understand the type of Wellcare Medicare plan that may work for your prescription drug needs.